Agnieszkalukasiak/SAFESURGEON/README.md

 * After submission, their profile is marked as Pending Verification and awaits review by an admin.

 Admin Verification Workflow:
-* After profile submission, an admin reviews and either verifies or rejects the details.
+* After profile submission, an admin reviews and verfies the submitted data and either verifies or rejects the submitted data.
 * If verified, the surgeon gains access to their full profile page.
 * If rejected, the surgeon can revise and resubmit their details for another review.